-As at December 31, 2023, the largest concentration of funds in two financial institutions (banks) was respectively 22% and 21% with the remaining funds not being concentrated more than 5% in a single bank or not more than 7% in one money market mutual fund.
-In comparison, as at December 31, 2022, the largest concentration in two financial institutions was respectively 66% and 22% with the remaining funds not being concentrated more than 12% in a single financial institution.
+As at December 31, 2024, the largest concentration of funds in financial institution (bank) was respectively 14% with the remaining funds not being concentrated more than 5% in a single bank or not more than 20% in one money market mutual fund.
+In comparison, as at December 31, 2023, the largest concentration in two financial institutions (banks) was respectively 22% and 21% with the remaining funds not being concentrated more than 5% in a single bank or not more than 7% in one money market mutual fund.

-Total gross carrying amounts of cash and cash equivalents as of December 31, 2023 and December 31, 2022 were included in Stage 1, based on assessment that credit risk has not increased significantly since initial recognition.
+Total gross carrying amounts of cash and cash equivalents as at December 31, 2024 and December 31, 2023 were included in Stage 1, based on assessment that credit risk has not increased significantly since initial recognition.
 For financial assets in Stage 1, the Group recognizes 12 month ECL and recognizes interest income on a gross basis - interest will be calculated on the gross carrying amount of the financial asset before adjusting for ECL.